The case for a minute-long merger-driven gamma-ray burst from fast-cooling synchrotron emission: Abstract

 \section{Abstract}

-{Gamma-ray bursts (GRBs) are intense episodes of high-energy emission seen isotropically across the sky and all through cosmic time.
-For decades, they have been broadly divided into `long'- and `short'-duration bursts, lasting more or less than 2\,s, respectively \cite{Kouveliotou93}, but it has been apparent for several years that this dichotomy is imperfect.
-The split does not map directly to the two progenitor channels that are known to produce GRBs -- the merger of compact objects (merger-GRBs) or the collapse of massive stars (collapsar-GRBs).
-In particular, the merger population (typically short-duration) also includes bursts with a short, hard $<$~2\,s spike and subsequent longer, softer extended emission (EE) \citep{Norris02,Norris06,Norris10,Gompertz13}.
-There have also been examples of apparent short bursts in which supernova detections indicate a collapsar origin \cite{Ahumada21}.
-The recent discovery of a kilonova -- the radioactive glow of heavy elements made in neutron star mergers -- in the 50~s-duration GRB 211211A \cite{Rastinejad22} further complicates this picture, demonstrating that mergers can drive GRBs with complex and long-lived light curves whose broad spectral and temporal properties are consistent with the collapsar population.
-Here we present detailed analysis of the high energy emission associated with GRB 211211A.
-We demonstrate that the rapidly-evolving spectrum can be fit by purely synchrotron emission with both the peak and cooling frequencies moving through the $\gamma$-ray band, down to the X-rays.
-This is the first time that such spectral evolution has been demonstrated in a merger-GRB, and we show that it drives the extended emission signature at late times.
-The remarkable consistency of these signatures across the population suggests that GRB 211211A may provide a unifying blueprint for identifying long-duration GRBs from mergers, potentially paving the way for strong diagnostics of the progenitor type.
+{For decades, gamma-ray bursts (GRBs) have been broadly divided into `long'- and `short'-duration bursts, lasting more or less than 2\,s, respectively.
+However, this dichotomy does not map perfectly to the two progenitor channels that are known to produce GRBs -- the merger of compact objects (merger-GRBs) or the collapse of massive stars (collapsar-GRBs).
+In particular, the merger-GRBs population may also include bursts with a short, hard $<$~2\,s spike and subsequent longer, softer extended emission (EE).
+The recent discovery of a kilonova -- the radioactive glow of heavy elements made in neutron star mergers -- in the 50~s-duration GRB 211211A further demonstrates that mergers can drive long, complex GRBs that mimic the collapsar population.
+Here we present a detailed temporal and spectral analysis of the high-energy emission of GRB 211211A.
+We demonstrate that the emission has a purely synchrotron origin, with both the peak and cooling frequencies moving through the $\gamma$-ray band down to the X-rays, and that the rapidly-evolving spectrum drives the EE signature at late times.
+The identification of such spectral evolution in a merger-GRB opens avenues for diagnostics of the progenitor type. }